 - A capital gains tax (CGT) event K3 had been triggered on the transfer of the bank shares to Jane which would result in $210,000 payable to the ATO on assessment.
 This would be required to be reported within the deceased’s date of death tax return.

-- There was now a potential reportable capital gains tax liability on the sale of the remaining shares that have been sold to transfer funds to Legacy Australia, unless it was possible to demonstrate that Legacy Australia could be made presently entitled to these taxable gains.
+- There was now a potential reportable capital gains tax liability on the sale of the remaining shares that have been sold to transfer funds to Legacy Australia, unless it was possible to demonstrate that Legacy Australia could be made specifically entitled to these taxable gains.
 Either way, the gain would need to be reported within the estate’s tax return.

 - That there were now capital gains tax implications on the sale of the Bondi property as it was settled more than 2 years post John’s death unless an extension of the main residence exemption can be obtained.
 (It took more than two years after John’s death to sell and settle the property as Tom was hospitalised for a few months during the administration process.)